Following the completion of his undergraduate degree, William decided to stay at Reading and study for an MRes in Law & Society.

 A natural progression

 Following the completion of his undergraduate degree, William felt that his journey with law and with Reading has not quite finished yet.
-William has decided to stay back to complete an MRes in Law & Society and will apply for his PhD studies next year.
+William decided to stay back to complete an MRes in Law & Society and is now an early career researcher in the School.

 "With the amazing support of the postgraduate studies team in the School of Law, I was able to secure a fully-funded 1+3 SeNSS ESRC studentship, which was one of the key reasons I chose to stay at Reading.
-Additionally, over the past 3 years, I have come to love the School of Law more and more and all the staff that make it excellent, so it’s a real pleasure to be able to stay back."
+Additionally, over the past 3 years of my undergraduate study, I have come to love the School of Law more and more and all the staff that make it excellent, so it’s a real pleasure to be able to stay back."

 "I would recommend Reading School of Law to anyone interested in studying law.
 It's been a really positive experience for me."